TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 There will be an option to reschedule experiments.

-For any given experiment that is also registered in the existing data base, the current status should be displayed.
+For any given experiment that is also registered in the existing database, the current status should be displayed.

-## Risks (497 words)
+## Risks
 In general we will focus on a quick adaption in our prioritization if any major problem were to happen.
 Independent of the problem at hand we will first discuss further actions within our the confines of our team and afterwards we will inform and discuss our plans with the VLA.